Sansarpur: Story behind the fall of the Mecca of Hockey.

 The saga and legacy of hockey players from Sansarpur reached its prime in 1968, when seven sons of the Sansarpur soil participated in the Mexico City Olympics at the same time five of them for India and two for Kenya.

-The names of these hockey veterans have been encrypted outside most of the houses of Sansarpur.
-Amongst many of them one is the mansion of a retired DIG, Balbir Singh who was a member of the 1964 Olympic Gold and 1968 Olympics bronze medal winning Indian hockey team.
+Villagers in Sansarpur have proudly etched the names of their hockey veterans outside their homes.
+Amongst many of them one is the mansion of a retired DIG, Balbir Singh.
+He was a member of the 1964 Olympic Gold and 1968 Olympics bronze medal winning Indian hockey team.
 He was awarded the Arjuna Award in 1999.
-He is the oldest Olympian of this village.
+Balbir Singh is the oldest Olympian of this village.

 The notable Olympians which played hockey for India produced by Sansarpur village were Gurdev Singh Kullar, Udham Singh Kullar (BSF), Darshan Singh (field hockey) Kullar, Ajit Pal Singh Kullar, Colonel Balbir Singh Kullar, Colonel Gurmit Singh Kullar, Olympian and Freedom Fighter, Balbir Singh Kullar (Punjab police), Olympian, Tarsem Singh Kullar (BSF), Jagjit Singh Kullar.